Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach: Experiments

 \subsection{Impact of Integrating Local Search}

-We integrated \sls (cf.~Section~\ref{sec:sls}) into the single solver instantiations of \optimizermin and the best hybrid approach OptLB.
-By Table~\ref{tab:results-ls}, SLS improves all instantiations.
-We use two SLS configurations, one for SLS combined with an ILP solver and one for SLS combined with dedicated PBO approaches.
-In the hybrid configuration, we use the SLS configuration for ILP.
+Secondly, we integrated \sls (cf.~Section~\ref{sec:sls}) into the single solver instantiations of \optimizermin and the best hybrid approach OptLB.
+By Table~\ref{tab:results-ls}, integration of SLS improves the runtime performance of each of the instantiations.
+We use two SLS configurations, one for SLS combined with an IP solver and one for SLS combined with dedicated PBO approaches.
+In the hybrid configuration, we use the SLS configuration for IP.
 Integration of SLS consistently results in more instances solved, decrease memory usage and improve runtimes.
 This is most striking for Exact SCIP, for which SLS gives the biggest gain in the number of solved instances, also decreasing the memory consumption by almost 20\%.
 Interestingly, often large numbers of instances are solved either with or without SLS but not both (Column~d in Table~\ref{tab:results-ls}).
 However, when SLS does not find a sufficiently low-cost solution it directly incurs a runtime overhead.
 Despite diversification, SLS can get stuck in local optima and cannot escape it without an optimizer.
 This suggests that improving SLS heuristics further for the IHS use case has potential for even further improvements.

-In the hybrids, SLS can only replace ILP solver calls due to inexactness.
+In the hybrids, SLS can only replace IP solver calls due to inexactness.
 Here, SLS contributions significantly decrease, as the number of instances that SLS performs well on is balanced with instances it does poorly on.
-It is unlikely that instances the ILP solver can only solve when SLS is used could be solved by the dedicated PBO approach.
+It is unlikely that instances the IP solver can only solve when SLS is used could be solved by the dedicated PBO approach.